yujeong-seo/elenect-web-game/README.md

 ![Screenshot of Elenect Result Screen](game_result.jpeg)

 The game title **ELENECT** is the combination of **element** and **connect**.
-The game requires the player to place token on the grid and connect the line as long as possible by placing the tokens to the adjacent grid.
+The game requires the player to place a token on the grid and connect the line as long as possible by placing a token to the adjacent grid.
-At the same time, the players should aid to block the path of the opponent.
+At the same time, the players should aim to block the path of the opponent.

-A game module, `web-app/dotconnect.js`, contains the function of the two player dot connect game.
+A game module, `web-app/dotconnect.js`, contains the function of the two-player dot connect game.
 The functions are documented in its API.
-A sets of unit tests checking the functionality of the game module is written as `dotconnect.test.js`.
+Sets of unit tests checking the functionality of the game module are written as `dotconnect.test.js`.

-The concept of element clash (fire vs water) and its user interface on web is implemented as front end application in `web-app/default.css`, `web-app/index.html`, and `web-app/main.js`.
+The concept of element clash (fire vs water) and its user interface on web are implemented as front end application in `web-app/default.css`, `web-app/index.html`, and `web-app/main.js`.

 ## Checklist
 ### Install dependencies locally
-This template relies on a a few packages from the Node Package Manager, npm.
+This template relies on a few packages from the Node Package Manager, npm.
 To install them run the following commands in the terminal.
 ```properties
 npm install